Purchase of Development Rights (PDR)

 The New York State Department of Agriculture and Markets Farmland Protection Program provides funding to protect viable farming operation across the State.
 State funding is used to buy the development rights on farms, while allowing farms to continue to own, farm, and manage their operation.

-By selling the development rights on land, a farmer is forfeiting his or her ability to build commercial, residential and industrial structures on their property.
+By selling the development rights on land, a farmer is forfeiting his or her ability to build commercial, residential, and industrial structures on the property.
 These restrictions are permanent and are passed to all future owners of the land.

 Farmers benefit from this program by receiving some of the equity of their land without having to sell or borrow against the farm.
 Cash in hand can provide farmers the ability to buy more land or new equipment, both of which would increase the viability of their operation.
 No restrictions are placed on the income received.

 Farmers also know that their farm will forever remain available for agricultural use.